HYPHENATE/Notification/README.md

 ### 1.0 - Initial release
 - Basic Notification component for any object / lightning page internally
 - Supports any field type
-- Support for parent fields i.e. from Opportunity Account.Name or Account.Owner.Name
+- Support for parent fields i.e. from Opportunity Account.Name or Account.Owner.Name or Account.Alert_Message__c
+- Ability to change the Notification banner colour

 ## Part 1: Installation